Why Ethics In Contributing To Open-Source Matters

 - Clear and descriptive title

-By reading a clear and descriptive title, everyone can understand what is the issue.
-For example, "Link to the about page goes to the contact me page".
+By reading a clear and descriptive title, everyone can understand the issue.
+For example, "Link to the about page goes to the contact me page."

 - Searched issues

 Check open and closed issues if there is the same issue as yours.
-If you don't find any, state in a description that you've checked the whole issue.
+If you don't find any, state that you've checked the whole issue in a description.
 We do want to avoid any duplication.

 - The issue